nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Edits the client at the specified `INDEX`.
 The index refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3,…​
 * At least one of the fields must be provided.
+* * After each execution of edit command, the displayed contact list resets to the original contact list.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
 * You can remove all the client’s tags by typing `t/` without